Bragging Rights (2010): Aftermath

+Raw

-After vignettes started airing from January 31 episode of Raw with the date 2-21-11 burned into the screen, The Undertaker returned on the February 21, 2011 episode of Raw.
+After vignettes started airing from the January 31, 2011, episode of Raw with the date 2-21-11 burned into the screen, The Undertaker returned on the February 21 episode.
 After Undertaker entered the ring, Triple H also returned that night and confronted him, where the two engaged in a non-verbal stare-down before looking at the WrestleMania XXVII sign, signaling a challenge between the two at the event which was later confirmed four days later on WWE's official website.
-Undertaker defeated Triple H in a No Holds Barred Match at WrestleMania XXVII to extend his undefeated WrestleMania Streak to 19-0, but the beatdown he received during the match had left him to leave the ring on a cart.
+Undertaker defeated Triple H in a No Holds Barred match at WrestleMania XXVII to extend his undefeated WrestleMania Streak to 19-0, but the beatdown he received during the match had left him to leave the ring on a cart.

+SmackDown

 After defeating The Undertaker, Kane set up a "funeral service" for his half-brother on the October 29 episode of SmackDown, but was interrupted by Rey Mysterio, Alberto Del Rio and Edge who wanted to have a shot at the World Heavyweight Championship.
 Edge defeated Mysterio and Del Rio in a Triple Threat Match to become the number one contender to face Kane for the World Heavyweight Championship at Survivor Series.
 The match ended in a draw, so Kane retained his title.

-The Undertaker and Kane would not appear on screen together until 2012 at Raw 1000, where The Undertaker would return to help Kane fend off Jinder Mahal, Curt Hawkins, Tyler Reks, Camacho and Drew McIntyre.
+The Undertaker and Kane would not appear on screen together until 2012 at Raw 1000, where The Undertaker would return to help Kane fend off Jinder Mahal, Curt Hawkins, Tyler Reks, Camacho, and Drew McIntyre.

+Future

-Bragging Rights would be a short-lived pay-per-view, as the 2010 event was the final Bragging Rights.
-It was discontinued and replaced by the returning Vengeance in 2011.
-Although the 2010 event was the final Bragging Rights event, a similar brand competition theme was used for 2016's Survivor Series, and the annual Survivor Series now revolves around competition for brand supremacy.
+The 2010 event was the final Bragging Rights as it was discontinued due to the dissolution of the first brand split in August 2011.
+The event's PPV slot was replaced by a reinstated Vengeance that year.
+With the discontinuation of Bragging Rights, the SmackDown brand was the only winner of the Bragging Rights Trophy.
+After the brand split was reinstated in 2016, WWE reintroduced a similar brand competition theme for the annual Survivor Series from 2016 to 2021.